 People and Culture in partnership with Management will ensure that all employees undertake regular (at least annual) compliance training in relation to Inclusion and Diversity, legislative and other responsibilities relating to anti-discrimination, workplace harassment and bullying, and equal employment opportunity.

 The Internal Auditor will conduct regular reviews of the processes involved in workforce recruitment, remuneration and performance management to assess the implementation of and compliance with this policy.

 Review of the Organisational Inclusion and Diversity Policy

-The CPA Australia Diversity Council along with the Nomination and Remuneration Committee, on behalf of the Board, will review and amend this policy from time to time as required.
+The CPA Australia Diversity Council along with the People, Remuneration & Culture Committee, on behalf of the Board, will review and amend this policy from time to time as required.